 On several occasions rabbis in Orthodox, Conservative and Reform Judaism worked to heal rifts in the Jewish community.
 If more people know about these hopeful enterprises, it may inspire our own generation to restore Jewish unity

 For over 2,000 years Jews have been unified by identify: One is a Jew if their mother is a Jew, or if they convert to Judaism.
-The requirements for conversion to Judaism are that a beth din (rabbinic court of 3) witness that a convert has been instructed in the basics of Jewish faith and practice, and then:
+Basic conversion requirements are that a bet din (court of 3) witness that a convert has been instructed in the basics of Jewish faith and practice, and then:

 - Immersion (tevilah) in a mikveh (ritual bath)

 - Understanding and acceptance of the Jewish faith.

-After confirming that all these criteria have been met, the beth din (3 person rabbinic court) issues a Shtar Giur (“Certificate of Conversion”), certifying that the person is now part of the Jewish people.
+The beth din then issues a Shtar Giur (“Certificate of Conversion”), certifying that the person is now part of the Jewish people.
 Also see The mikveh as a way to solve conversion problems